No news from Calls for Participation

 National Role

-Pratt is one of the largest art and design schools in the country and takes pride in its position as a leader in art and design education.
-It is a member of the Association of Independent Art and Design Schools (AICAD).
-The Schools of Architecture, Art, Design, Information, and Liberal Arts and Sciences are professedly heterogeneous in approach, methods, and offerings, consciously working together to creatively inform and contribute to our world: our cultures, environments, and commercial enterprises.
+Pratt Institute, founded in 1887, is one of the largest and oldest art, architecture and design schools in the United States.
+As a leader in art and design education, Pratt is a proud member of the Association of Independent Art and Design Schools (AICAD).
+Its Schools of Architecture, Art, Design, Information, and Liberal Arts and Sciences embrace diverse approaches and methodologies, fostering interdisciplinary collaboration to address cultural, environmental, and global challenges with creative solutions.

 Main Focus

 Pratt Institute provides the creative leaders of tomorrow the knowledge and experience to make a better world.
-A top-ranked college with opportunities in art, design, architecture, liberal arts and sciences, and information studies, Pratt offers nearly 50 undergraduate and graduate degree programs.
+A world-class and internationally ranked college with programs in art, design, architecture, liberal arts and sciences, and information studies, Pratt offers nearly 50 undergraduate and graduate degree programs.

 Today, Pratt and its exceptional faculty pride themselves on being academically excellent as well as adaptable to both in-person and online learning.
 Pratt students are part of a collaborative, interdisciplinary, research- and inquiry-based education that prepares them for success in creative fields and professional practice, with the goal of contributing to a fairer, more sustainable world.
 With a long-held commitment to the communities of New York, Pratt partners locally through the Pratt Center for Community Development to work for a more just city.
 The Institute also offers a variety of programs for local pre-college and continuing education students in the Center for Art, Design, and Community Engagement K-12 and the School of Continuing and Professional Studies.

-The value of a Pratt education is evident in its graduates' diverse and thriving careers, where their designs, art, work, and environments have reimagined our world.
-In over 75 countries across the globe, Pratt’s 61,000 alumni are advancing the creative economy and making a positive impact through their remarkable work and research.
+The value of a Pratt education is evident in its graduates’ diverse and thriving careers, where their designs, art, work, and environments have reimagined our world.
+In over 80 countries across the globe, Pratt’s 60,000 alumni are advancing the creative economy and making a positive impact through their work, participatory practices, and prescient research, from community-engaged design to sustainable environmental solutions.

 Faculties and Departments